The 4 C’s is the basics of determining the value of what a diamond is worth and it’s rarity.

 We use the GIA scale which has now been adopted as the international standard for grading diamonds.

-Below are some brief descriptions of the 4 C’s and a chart for reference.
+Below are some brief descriptions of the 4 C’s and GIA’s official chart for reference.

 Color – The color of a diamond is important for the diamonds rarity.
-The GIA scale uses a D-Z scale to determine how colorless a diamond is with D being completely colorless and Z being a fancy color such as yellow.
+The GIA scale uses a D-Z scale to determine how colorless a diamond is with D being completely colorless and Z being a light yellow.
+Any diamond that is considered to have more color then a Z is considered a fancy colored diamond.
+These diamonds range in several colors but the most common are yellow, blue, black, and brown diamonds.

-Cut – Cut is the only C where humans are involved and is the most important C when it comes to a diamonds value.
-The cut of a diamond can determine how light goes in and out and how much brilliance a diamond has.
+Cut – Cut is the only C where humans are involved and is the most important C when it comes to a diamonds beauty.
+The cut of a diamond determines how light goes in and out and how much brilliance a diamond has.
 The GIA scale grades the cut of a diamond from Excellent to poor.
 The best grading for the cut of a diamond is called triple X which is where all three cuts of the diamond are graded excellent

 Carat – Carat is defined as the weight of a diamond, the higher the weight the rarer a diamond is.
 Diamonds can weigh any certain amount of carats but the higher the carat the price of a diamond drastically sky rockets.
 A .25 carat is not a forth of what the same diamond would be at 1 carat.
-A 1 carat is worth tremendously more then a .25 carat.
+A 1 carat is more valuable then a .25 carat.
+This is due to the rarity of bigger diamonds not being as plentiful as there smaller counter parts.